 VA Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA):

-As stated above, this program allows a 100% P&T DV (ie NON DoD Retired as TRICARE Covers Dependents) to enroll dependents into the program for Healthcare coverage.
-The program requires the dependent to maintain both Medicare Part A (ie FREE for Inpatient Care) and Medicare Part B (ie ~$185 Per Month for Outpatient/Doctor's Visits/etc..
-Care).
-CHAMPVA is designed to cover the remainder of Healthcare coverage for the dependent that would normally be covered by Medicare Parts C & D. To enroll in CHAMPVA, the veteran needs to fill out an Application for CHAMPVA Benefits (VA Form 10-10d).
+This program allows a 100% P&T DV that is NOT DoD Retired (ie a DoD Retired Veteran has DoD TRICARE Coverage for Dependents) to enroll dependents into the program for Healthcare coverage.
+The program requires the dependent to maintain both Medicare Part A (ie FREE for Inpatient Care) and Medicare Part B (ie ~$185 Per Month for Outpatient/Doctor's Visits/etc. Care).
+CHAMPVA is designed to cover the remainder of Healthcare coverage for the dependent that would normally be covered by Medicare Parts C & D. To enroll in CHAMPVA, the veteran needs to fill out VA Form 10-10d (Application for CHAMPVA Benefits).

 Civilian Health and Medical Program of VA | CHAMPVA | theSITREP